-KeyLines is an impressively powerful graph visualization technology.
+KeyLines, our graph visualization toolkit, is a powerful piece of technology.
 Its winning combination of scalability, performance and functionality has seen it deployed into some of the most demanding data environments around.

 To really capitalize on power of KeyLines, you need to pair it with a blazingly fast back-end.
 One increasingly popular option is the search technology, Elasticsearch.

 What is Elasticsearch?

 Elasticsearch is a fast and scalable open source search server.
 Its power and out-of-the-box simplicity has made it a popular option for organizations working with huge volumes of data.
 Users can perform near real time, full-text search across petabyte-scale datasets and get instant results.